KhronosGroup/SYCL_Reference/source/iface/usm_pointer_queries.rst

-Since USM pointers look like raw C++ pointers, users cannot deduce what kind of USM allocation a given pointer may be from examining its type.
+Since USM pointers look like raw C++ pointers, users cannot deduce what kind of USM allocation a given pointer may be from by examining its type.

 Two functions are defined that let users query the type of a USM allocation and, if applicable, the